Handball Guidelines - COVID Update 5th January 2021

 Coaching and Instructing

-Guidance for coaches and officials is available at Getting Your Coaches Ready for Sport.
+Risk Assessment Template and other materials available from sportscotland: Getting Your Coaches Ready for Sport.

-- Coaches and instructors working with children should familiarise themselves with the additional considerations developed by Children 1st: Child Wellbeing and Protection Considerations.
+Coaches working with children should familiarise themselves with the additional considerations developed by Children 1st: Child Wellbeing and Protection Considerations.

 All clubs providing activity must abide by relevant SGB guidance and have a named ‘Covid Officer’ who will complete documented risk assessments and ensure all appropriate mitigations are put in place by the club before any activity is undertaken.
 Sportscotland have developed a COVID Officer role description and an online training course to support this: